 (2) The power conferred on the State Administrative Tribunal by subsection (1) is in addition to and not in derogation of the powers conferred on it by this Act or by the State Administrative Tribunal Act 2004.

-[Section 58 amended by No. 8 of 2009 s.
+[Section 58 amended: No. 8 of 2009 s.
 21.]

 Division 2 — Conciliation